-The following reports and research have been commissioned by the British Council to inform our work on gender equality and empowerment of women and girls as well as contributing to knowledge and understanding of the issues in the UK and globally.
+We commissioned the following reports and research to inform our work on gender equality and the empowerment of women and girls, and to contribute to knowledge and understanding of the issues in the UK and globally.

 Gender equality and empowering women and girls in the UK: Meeting the challenge of the Sustainable Development Goals (SDGs)

-This study provides a stock-take of the status of gender equality and the empowerment of women and girls in the UK in relation to the global commitments to achieving the SDGs by 2030.
-Read the new Report
+This study provides an overview of the status of gender equality and the empowerment of women and girls in the UK in relation to the global commitments to achieving the SDGs by 2030.

 Based on research conducted in six countries across South Asia (Afghanistan, Bangladesh, India, Nepal, Pakistan and Sri Lanka) this report finds complex and multi-dimensional barriers to women’s leadership in higher education.
 These range from social, cultural and economic barriers in each country, the organisational culture in universities, discrimination in recruitment and selection, and unequal power relations.
 The report also found some enablers to women achieving leadership positions, including training and development, support and mentorship and international networks and mobility across the region.